The Pride of the Sunshine: The Biggest Boom in Dixie

 In 1953, band director Colonel Harold Bachman contacted the William F. Ludwig Company of Chicago and asked them to design the largest practical drum ever made.
 With drumheads made from kip and measuring 6 feet in diameter and 22 inches in width, the cost for its construction, carriage and waterproof cover, was $900.
 (Around $10,000 in today's money.)
 The drum's status as the largest ever made was inevitably contested however Bachman simply said the University of Florida had the drum with "the biggest boom in Dixie" which gave the drum its name.
-While once a musical staple of the Pride of the Sunshine the large bass drum is now mostly ornamental, as large bass drums fell out of style with modern day marching bands for being too difficult to manuever and travel with.
+While once a musical staple of the Pride of the Sunshine the large bass drum is now mostly ornamental, as large bass drums fell out of style with modern-day marching bands for being too difficult to maneuver and travel with.
 Presently, the drum is simply referred to as "Big Boom" and is carted out for pregame shows and parades.
 When not in use it is stored in the University Auditorium.
 During UF's homecoming parade, attendees can strike the drum in return for a pin featuring the cartoon Gator Band logo.

 Support Organizations

 Kappa Kappa Psi

-The Alpha Eta chapter of Kappa Kappa Psi has been providing service to the University of Florida band programs since May 25th, 1931.
+The Alpha Eta chapter of Kappa Kappa Psi has been providing service to the University of Florida band programs since May 25, 1931.
 It was the 31st chapter in the nation, and the first in Florida.
 The chapter is sponsored by former Kappa Kappa Psi National President Scott E. Stowell.
-The Alpha Eta chapter engages in a variety of service-based responsibilities including issuing and organizing band uniforms as well as distributing Gatorade on gamedays.
+The Alpha Eta chapter engages in a variety of service-based responsibilities including issuing and organizing band uniforms as well as distributing Gatorade on game days.
 It is also responsible for hosting the annual Gator Band 5K.
 Since its installation, the Alpha Eta chapter has initiated over 1,000 members into the organization.